Customer Journey Mapping for Tourism Brands

-This is why it’s critical that we not only understand what their goals are, what questions they have and where they want to find answers to their questions, but also the emotional reasoning they process whilst experiencing our brands through their journey to purchase.
+This is why it’s critical that we not only understand what their travel needs and motivations are, what questions they have and where they want to find answers to their questions, but also how they are feeling throughout the travel purchase journey.

-Tourism businesses can map this out through brainstorming potential highs and lows that a customer may go through relating to the touchpoints a customer comes in contact with with their brand throughout their purchase journey.
+Tourism businesses can develop an emotional journey map by brainstorming the potential highs and lows that their Ideal Customer’s go through along their Travel purchase journey.
 Destinations can do the same, but take a more high level perspective.

-Understanding the emotional journey that our customers go through with our brands allow us to ensure we have the right customer service and ensure that we have emotionally sensitive content created for access during our Customer’s Journey with us.
+Understanding the emotional journey that our customers go through with our brands allow us to ensure we provide the right customer service and ensure that we have create and publish emotionally sensitive content through marketing activities.